shkyler/gmit-pands-project/README.md

 The scatter plot above shows that there is quite a good distincion between the 3 species.
 The setosa species is very well defined, while there is a small overlap between the virginica and versicolor varieties.

-Based on this data it should be possible to classify data flowers based on there petal lengths and widths.
+Based on this data it should be possible to classify data flowers based on their petal lengths and widths.
 Note that this analysis works mainly because the species data is already to hand.
 If the species data was not available, the scatter plot would look like this:

 ![scatall](/img/scatall.png)